 My most influential mentors were concert pianist Mildred Portney Chase (author of Just Being At The Piano) and LA Bebop legend, Charlie Shoemake, the former vibraphonist with The George Shearing Quintet.
 From them I learned all about chords and how to connect emotionally with my music.
 Later I got certified in Early Childhood Music Education through Musikgarten, a wonderful program that prepares young children to play the piano, with a whole body/whole brain curriculum.

-I started teaching piano to children while attending UCLA in the early 1980s, and became interested in the field of music cognition in 2002 when I obtained my first student over 90 years old!
+I started teaching piano to children while studying music at UCLA in the early 1980s, and became interested in the field of music cognition in 2002 when I obtained my first student over 90 years old!
 Realizing that my pedagogical methods would not work for my elderly student, I dove into a passionate study into how the brain best learns and retains musical information.
 Along the way I also discovered that taking music lessons increases neuroplasticity (the brain’s capacity to generate new brain cells and connections) and improves memory in both the young and old, which further inspired me to make piano lessons accessible to everyone.